UK GAS-Prices slump to new lows on warmer weather

 Further along the curve, the price of gas for delivery this

-metres (mcm) on Monday, 32 mcm below the seasonal norm of 258
+metres (mcm) on Monday, over 30 mcm below the seasonal norm of

 Temperatures in some parts of Britain are seen reaching a